lucywoodman/the-happy-space-co/README.md

 ### Code

 - [techbriefers.com](https://techbriefers.com/how-to-create-a-half-border-design-and-fixed-width-border-design-in-css/) - a blog post about a fixed width border.
-Referred to for the mini dividers throughout the site.
+For the mini dividers throughout the site.
 - [webdesign.tutsplus.com](https://webdesign.tutsplus.com/tutorials/how-to-build-a-responsive-navigation-bar-with-flexbox--cms-33535) - a blog post on how to build a mobile navigation.
-Referred to for the site's mobile navigation.
+For the site's mobile navigation.
 - [morioh.com](https://morioh.com/p/8ed37dfd6b7d) - a tutorial for a FAQ accordion.
-Referred to for the site's FAQ section on the home page.
+For the site's FAQ section on the home page.
-- [Andreas Storm](https://codepen.io/avstorm/pen/eYNLwVd) on Codepen - an example of radio input styling.
-Referred to for the site's contact page.
 - [GitHub Gist](https://gist.github.com/magnetikonline/8487169) - responsive Google Map embedding.
-Used for the site's contact page.
+For the site's contact page.

 ### Reference material